bstellaceleste/OoH/bochs/README.md

 You simply have to copy an already compiled XEN kernel from your physical host machine (xen-xx.gz), and the associated config file (xen-xx.config), into the /boot of the bochs host, because the compilation in emulation can take over 2 days and 2 nights!
 To perform the copy, think of using the mounted disk!
 Next perform an update-grub then a reboot (of course here we are in bochs).
 You will then be able to boot on XEN from bochs.

 ### Tools installation:
 You will need to install tools in the bochs host (previously we have only copied the XEN kernel, that has nothing to do with the tools which are compiled for the dom0).
-For the purpose, you will need to mount the XEN folder in bochs: make sure that the paths are exactly the same for the compilation. i.e. if in your physical host machine the compilation has been done using the path /mnt/path/... in the bochs host machine you should make sure to mount the XEN folder exactly in the same directory
+To this end, you will need to mount the XEN folder in bochs: make sure that the paths are exactly the same for the compilation i.e. if in your physical host machine the compilation has been done using the path `/mnt/path/...`, in the bochs host machine XEN must be mounted exactly in the same directory `/mnt/path/...` before running `make install` (in `/mnt/path/.../xen/tools`)
-/mnt/path/... before performing the make install (in /mnt/path/.../xen/tools) ==> this operation may take some time (in terms of hours), be patient and keep your charger always connected!
+> This operation may take some time (in terms of hours), be patient and keep your charger always connected!

-Finally make a ldconfig and xencommons start : you can now create virtual machines in bochs.
-As well, for the VM creation don’t forget the tip: create it in your physical host and reuse the disk image to start the VM in bochs!
+Finally make an `ldconfig` and `xencommons start`.
+You can now create virtual machines in Bochs.
+> As well, for the VM creation don’t forget the **TIPS**: create it in your physical host and mount the disk image to start the VM in bochs!

 Good bochs to all!